NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/S/shrieking-skull.md

 trait02: "consumable"
 trait03: "magical"
 trait04: "talisman"
-trait05: "common"
+trait05: ""
 trait06: ""
 trait07: ""
 trait08: ""
 image: zz-Attachments/assets/imageplaceholder.png
 level: 12
 weight:
 value: "400"
 subvalue: "gp"
 invest:
 usage: "affixed to crossbow or firearm"
 license: "ORC"
 identify:
-description: "**Usage** affixed to a firearm or crossbow  **Activate** `pf2:1` (concentrate)  **Requirements** You're an expert in Intimidation and the affixed weapon is loaded.  * * *  This dried skull of a snake is mounted atop the firearm's barrel or affixed to a crossbow's stock.
+description: "**Usage** affixed to a firearm or crossbow  **Activate** `pf2:1` (concentrate)\
+  \  **Requirements** You're an expert in Intimidation and the affixed weapon is loaded.\
+  \  * * *  This dried skull of a snake is mounted atop the firearm's barrel or affixed to a crossbow's stock.
 When activated, the skull crawls onto the ammunition loaded in the affixed weapon.
 If you Strike with the weapon before the end of your turn, the skull lets out a bloodcurdling scream as the ammunition approaches its target.
   Regardless of whether the Strike is a success, the screaming skull allows you to attempt to [[Actions/Demoralize|Demoralize]] the target as well as each enemy within 30 feet of the target."
 powerTitle1:
 actionEconomy1:
 type1: